 The ride is arranged and accompanied by Thakur Khem Singh, a nobleman of the ancient House of Ghanerao.
-With well-schooled and responsive horses, attentive guides, accommodations ranging from a luxury tented camp to the former palaces and hunting lodges of Rajasthan’s rulers, fascinating sights and delicious regional food, this is a challenging yet comfortable way to discover the magic of India.
+With well-schooled and responsive horses, attentive guides, accommodations in former palaces and hunting lodges of Rajasthan’s rulers, fascinating sights and delicious regional food, this is a challenging yet comfortable way to discover the magic of India.

-On arrival (at 00.20 hrs) transfer to the five-star Leela Hotel which is a short drive from the airport and where one night is spent.
-Breakfast at the hotel before transferring back to Mumbai Airport for a Jet Airways flight to Jodphur, known for its white and blue houses dominated by an impressive hilltop fortress.
-Met on arrival and transfer to Fort Chanwaa.
+On arrival in the early morning connect onto a Jet Airways morning flight to Jodphur, known for its white and blue houses dominated by an impressive hilltop fortress.
+Met on arrival and transfer to Rohet.

-Check in and lunch at Rohet Garh, a 17th century fortified ancestral home, where one night is spent.
+Return to the hotel for lunch.
 Remainder of the afternoon at leisure to enjoy the beautiful gardens, swimming pool and spa.
-Dinner at Rohet Garh.
+Dinner at the hotel.